landlock

 This warning only applies to programs using cgo and linking C libraries that start OS threads through means other than pthread_create() before landlock is called:

-When using cgo, the landlock package relies on libpsx in order to apply the rules across all OS threads, (rather than just the ones managed by the Go runtime). psx achieves this by wrapping the C-level phtread_create() API which is very commonly used on Unix to start threads.
+Before Landlock ABI V8, when using cgo, the landlock package relies on libpsx in order to apply the rules across all OS threads, (rather than just the ones managed by the Go runtime). psx achieves this by wrapping the C-level pthread_create() API which is very commonly used on UNIX to start threads.
 However, C libraries calling clone(2) through other means before landlock is called might still create threads that won't have Landlock protections.

 Index